minishift/minishift/docs/using.md

 <a name="stopping-a-cluster"></a>
 ### Stopping a cluster
 The [minishift stop](./docs/minishift_stop.md) command can be used to stop your cluster.
-This command shuts down the minishift virtual machine, but preserves all cluster state and data.
+This command shuts down the Minishift virtual machine, but preserves all cluster state and data.
 Starting the cluster again will restore it to it's previous state.

 <a name="deleting-a-cluster"></a>
 ### Deleting a cluster
 The [minishift delete](./docs/minishift_delete.md) command can be used to delete your cluster.
-This command shuts down and deletes the minishift virtual machine.
+This command shuts down and deletes the Minishift virtual machine.
 No data or state is preserved.

 <a name="interacting-with-your-cluster"></a>
 ## Interacting With your Cluster